 COVID-19: Mental Health and Substance Use Supports

-Note: this page was updated on March 26, 2020.
+This page was updated on May 11, 2020.
 We will continue to make updates as we receive new information.
 Download the BC COVID-19 Support app for emerging information and a self-assessment tool.

 As you know, the COVID-19 outbreak is a leading focus across the world.
 This public health emergency is happening at a time when B.C. is facing another public health emergency, the overdose crisis.
 There are things everyone can do to stay as healthy as possible and keep others safe too.